Leadership

 • Ashok Fenn, Vice President

-Ashok has over 30 years' experience in the corporate world through leadership positions across various airline services and technology.
-He is Executive Director Strategic Growth at Netherlands-based Xebia IT Architect.
-Ashok has a track record of helping organisations grow by blending business fundamentals with technology and has a passion for leadership and people development.
+With over 30 years' experience in the corporate world through leadership positions across various airline services and technology, Ashok is Executive Director Strategic Growth at Netherlands-based Xebia IT Architect.
+He helps organizations grow by blending business fundamentals with technology and has a passion for leadership and people development.

 Dr Cook joined Woodstock as Principal in July 2019.
 He brings a wealth of experience in educational leadership, having worked at schools and in higher education in the USA, the Philippines, and Indonesia.
 Dr Cook has a PhD in Sociology from Ateneo de Manila University in the Philippines.

 Jonake grew up in India and studied at Woodstock.
 She holds a B.A. from Mt.
-Holyoke College and a Master’s in International Economics from the University of South Carolina.
-For more than 25 years she served as a Senior Vice President at Wells Fargo Bank, holding a range of commercial roles.
-Prior to becoming Executive Director of Dream Catchers in 2019, Jonake volunteered there and joined the Dream Catchers Board in 2018.
+Holyoke College and a M.A. in International Economics from the U. of South Carolina.
+She was SVP at Wells Fargo Bank in corporate lending for 25+ years.
+In 2019 she pivoted to Executive Director of Dream Catchers.
+Jonake currently serves on the St. Marks Church vestry and is an independent college counselor.

 • Vivek Harinarain

-Kathy taught English for more than 30 years at high schools in India, the USA, the UK, and Australia, 22 years of which were at Woodstock – including five as Academic Dean.
+Kathy taught English for more than 30 years at high schools in India, USA, UK, and Australia, 22 years of which were at Woodstock, including five as Academic Dean.
 Upon her return to the USA in 2009, Kathy taught in the Education Department of St. Olaf College.
-She currently volunteers with AmeriCorps in literacy tutoring in elementary schools in St. Paul, Minnesota where she resides.
+She volunteers with AmeriCorps in literacy tutoring in elementary schools in St. Paul, MN where she resides.

-Dr Leishiwon Kumrah is Senior Consultant in Dermatology, Venereology, Leprology and Cosmetology at the Christian Institute of Health Sciences and Research (CIHSR) in Dimapur, Nagaland.
-Dr Leishiwon is parent to two recent Woodstock graduates and is appreciative of the innovative ways that Woodstock makes education relevant and interesting for students.
+Dr. Kumrah is Senior Consultant in Dermatology, Venereology, Leprology, and Cosmetology at the Christian Institute of Health Sciences and Research (CIHSR) in Dimapur, Nagaland.
+He is parent of two recent Woodstock graduates and is appreciative of the innovative ways that Woodstock makes education relevant and interesting for students.

 • Junias Venugopal

-Junias Venugopal serves as the Director of the M.A. in Global Leadership, Associate Professor of Evangelism & Leadership, and Associate Dean at the Litfin School of Mission, Ministry, and Leadership at Wheaton College, Illinois, USA.
+Junias serves as the Director of the M.A. in Global Leadership, Associate Professor of Evangelism & Leadership, and Associate Dean at the Litfin School of Mission, Ministry, and Leadership at Wheaton College, IL.
 He served on the Woodstock School board during the early 2000s and is an experienced educator.